doki-theme/doki-theme-web/PERMISSIONS.md

 - Local Storage
   - Allows for adding new Waifu Choices much easier in the backend.
 Less boilerplate code!
   - Adds all waifu choices in the popup menu dynamically
-  - All data are stored locally
+  - All data is stored locally
+  - The data stored is as follows:
+    - *Current Doki Theme*
+    - *Previous Doki Theme*
+    - *All Doki Themes*